Memorial Day Sale! Save 30% on any Savings Plan. Use Code: MEM2330

 Do pre-paid plans cover all types of dental treatment?

-Also check your summary of benefits to understand how your plan covers treatment from specialists such as periodontists and orthodontists.
 Many prepaid plans do cover specialist care, but you will need to be referred by your primary care dentist, and you’ll need to obtain a pre-approval from your insurer before getting the treatment.
-(PPO plans may also require pre-approvals for some types of treatment, so this is not unique to prepaid plans).
+(DPPO plans may also require pre-approvals for some types of treatment, so this is not unique to prepaid plans).

 If you’re considering a prepaid plan and know you’ll need specialist care, you will want to determine how many dental specialists are in-network in your area for that plan.